 We allocate time each day to develop pupils’ skills in reading, writing and mathematics.
 To monitor progress, and ensure all pupils make excellent progress, all children are assessed in these areas by the teachers every half term.

 To enhance learning, we provide opportunities for educational visits and welcome visitors to the school.
 Under the terms of the Education Reform Act (1988), schools may not charge for these activities, but can invite voluntary contributions from parents.
 However, if there are not enough voluntary contributions offered for any specific trip, then the visit may not be a viable proposition and may have to be cancelled.
 We encourage the children to take part in residential trips in years 4 and 6.

 Any parent in receipt of certain benefits may be entitled to a remission of charges and any family who has difficulty in meeting the cost of any proposed visit should contact the Head teacher in confidence.
 Please contact the school if you feel this may apply to you.

-An overview of topics at EPJS is found below.
 For more information on the curriculum, including topic webs, please see each year groups individual pages on the website, the curriculum tab, our prospectus or come into school to talk to the class teacher.